Realismo Mágico

 Syllable

 Syllable is a bold piece of contemporary operatic storytelling, commissioned by Trinity Laban in partnership with Decipherer Arts Projects, and made possible through the support of England Arts Council.
 It premiered in London, 2022.
-The extraordinary tale is told by seven principal characters supported by sinfonietta-scale ensemble, auxiliary audio, and visual projection.
-This is a cross-arts collaborative project between student artists and a professional team of industry creatives.

 Composer: Edward Jessen/ Director: Joseph Alford/ Conductor: Gregory Rose/ Designer; Molly Einchcomb/ Projection Design: Akhila Krishnan/ Cast:Primo Actor Claudia Hilda Rodriguez Pozo/ Haitch Soprano Olivia Bell, Juliet Wallace*/ Kael Soprano Anna Pych, Miranda Ostler*/ Elém Mezzo Hester Dart, Amy Kearsley*/ Énnopee Mezzo Imogen Burgess/ Phiste Tenor Charles McGlone, Sholto Biscoe-Taylor*/ Pahlme Bass-Baritone Zeshaan Mahmood, Niall Windass*